Trips With Tykes

 Visiting Chichen Itza with Kids

-The Mayan ruins at Chichen Itza are an excellent stop for travelers with kids.The magnificent Mayan ruins at Chichen Itza on the Yucatan Peninsula were named one of the new 7 wonders of the world in 2007.
+The magnificent Mayan ruins at Chichen Itza on the Yucatan Peninsula were named one of the new 7 wonders of the world in 2007.
 When my family’s travels took us to Cancun, Mexico – just 2 hours away – visiting these ruins seemed like a can’t-miss.

-Would a historic archaelogical site in the tropical heat be a good fit for our 6 year old and 2 year old travel companions?
+Would a historic archaeological site in the tropical heat be a good fit for our 6 year old and 2 year old travel companions?
 Like I always do, I did my research.
 And we took the leap of faith.

 I’m pleased to report back that I’d definitely recommend Chichen Itza for other family travelers as well, even for those with babies and toddlers.
 The wide open spaces to explore and roam were kid-friendly.
 Even little ones could appreciate the breathtaking beauty of the ruins.